Haven’t got much time on your hands but always dreamt about hitting up Bali? This jam-packed trip is the one ...

 Gap year Indonesia

-Indonesia brings the gap year traveller the gift of almost endless variety.
+Bali brings the gap year traveller the gift of almost endless variety.
 An archipelago of more than 17,000 islands, which could be beach paradise or dense jungle and might contain anything from the highest-luxury resort to a remote tribe of headhunters.
 Among them are Bali, Borneo, Java and Komodo – Indonesia is surely the most exotic place on Earth.

 Adventure travel Indonesia